A Narrative of the Captivity and Restoration of Mrs. Mary Rowlandson

-A Narrative of the Captivity and Restoration of Mrs. Mary Rowlandson (also known as The Sovereignty and Goodness of God) (1682) was written by Mary (White) Rowlandson, a married English colonist and mother who was captured in 1675 in an attack by Native Americans during King Philip's War.
+A Narrative of the Captivity and Restoration of Mrs. Mary Rowlandson (also known as The Sovereignty and Goodness of God) is a 1682 memoir written by Mary (White) Rowlandson, a married English colonist and mother who was captured in 1675 in an attack by Native Americans during King Philip's War.
 She was held by them for ransom for 11 weeks and 5 days.
-After being released, she wrote the memoir, now considered one of the literary genre of captivity narratives.
-It is considered to be one of America's first bestsellers, as four editions were printed in 1682 when it was first published.
+Six years after being released, her account of the ordeal was published, which is considered a formative example of the literary genre of captivity narratives.
+It is also considered one of America's first bestsellers, and four editions were printed in 1682 when it was first published.

 Summary

-During King Philip's War, on February 10, 1675, the settlement of Lancaster, in the Massachusetts Bay Colony, was attacked by Native Americans.
+During King Philip's War on February 10, 1675, the settlement of Lancaster, in the Massachusetts Bay Colony, was attacked by Native Americans.
 The warriors burned down houses and opened fire on the English settlers, killing several and wounding more.
 They took many of the survivors captive, including Mary Rowlandson and her three children.
 Mary and her youngest child were wounded, and others of her family, including her brother-in-law, were killed.

 After spending a night in a nearby town, the Native Americans with their captives headed further into the wilderness.
 Being injured, the journey was difficult for Rowlandson and her daughter.
 They reached an Indian settlement called Wenimesset, where Rowlandson met another captive named Robert Pepper who tried to help the new captives.
 After staying in Wenimesset for about a week, Rowlandson's injured daughter, Sarah, died.
 Rowlandson was sold to another Indian who was related to King Philip by marriage.
 They buried Rowlandson's dead daughter, and she was allowed to visit her oldest daughter, Mary, who was also being held in Wenimesset.
 Her son was allowed to visit from a nearby Indian settlement.
 The Indians gave Rowlandson a Bible in which she found a great deal of hope.
+This gave her the trust to begin exploring more.

 After attacking another town, the Native Americans decided to head north, and Rowlandson was again separated from her family and her new friends.
 The Native Americans, along with Rowlandson, began to move quickly through the forest, as the English army was nearby.
 They came to the Baquaug River and crossed it with the English soldiers close behind.
 The English were not able to cross, and Rowlandson and the Indians continued northwest.
 They reached the Connecticut River and planned on meeting King Philip, but English scouts were present, so they scattered and hid.